galaxyproject/training-material/topics/sequence-analysis/tutorials/de-novo-rad-seq/tutorial.md

 >
 > 2. **Process Radtags** {% icon tool %}: Re-Run `Stacks: process radtags` on FastQ file playing with parameters
 >
+>  - Click on `advanced options`
+>    - *"Discard reads with low quality scores"*: `Yes`
+>    - *"Set the score limit.
+If the average score within the sliding window drops below this value, the read is discarded (default 10)"*: `20`
+>
-> In `advanced options`, after activation of the `Discard reads with low quality scores` option, play with the score limit (default vs 20 for example) and examine the change in reads retained.
+> Play with the score limit (default vs 20 for example) and examine the change in reads retained.
 Note that you can play also with the sliding window score threshold, by default 15% of the length of the read.
 This sliding window parameter allows notably the user to deal with the declining quality at the 3' end of reads.
 >
 {: .hands_on}